-After the VDA installation is complete, verify that the VDA can register with the Delivery Controller and the published Linux desktop sessions can be launched successfully using password authentication.
+After the VDA installation is complete, verify that the VDA can register to the Delivery ControllerTM and the published Linux desktop sessions can be launched successfully using password authentication.

 Ensure that OpenSC supports your smart card

 OpenSC is a widely used smart card driver on RHEL 7.4+.
 As a fully compatible replacement of CoolKey, OpenSC supports many types of smart cards (see [Smart Card Support in Red Hat Enterprise Linux](#)).